 This course will consider what defines the concept of ‘reading for pleasure’ and why it has become an integral feature of statutory requirements.
-Participants will reflect on the core components that contribute towards developing a Reading for Pleasure School, including guidance on the creation, management and development of dedicated spaces that will support children’s learning and encourage a love of reading.
+Participants will explore how they can develop a Reading for Pleasure School, including guidance on the creation, management and development of dedicated spaces that will support children’s learning and encourage a love of reading.

-The course will cover the fundamental principles required to develop a reading for pleasure school.
-Time will be spent exploring the role of quality literature and ways in which to develop literacy environments, school libraries and approaches to learning to encourage a positive reading culture.
+Teachers will look at the role of quality literature and ways to develop literacy environments, school libraries and approaches to learning that encourage a positive reading culture.

-• Gain a deeper understanding of the rationale for developing a reading for pleasure culture and the multitude of academic and personal benefits.
+• Gain a deep understanding of the rationale for developing a reading for pleasure culture and its many academic and personal benefits.

-• Consider the ten core principles outlined in our Reading for Pleasure publication derived from research that underpins CLPE’s long standing Power of Reading Programme.
+• Consider the ten core principles outlined in our Reading for Pleasure publication derived from the research behind CLPE’s long standing Power of Reading Programme.

 • Discuss ideas for encouraging children to develop a love of reading